markusloecher/Rworkshop/README.md

 Goals
 -----

-This 2.5 day workshop is intended to leave participants up and running with R statistical software.
+This 2.5 day workshop is intended to leave participants up and running with the R statistical software.
 It is an attempt to provide the solid foundation needed to begin using R in your data analysis and statistical needs.
 No previous experience is required, though some basic programming or data science experience is helpful.

 Agenda
 ------